Eat Your Way Through Fukuoka's Yatai Stalls and You'll Understand Japan

 The Naka River at 7PM

-Walking from Tenjin toward the Naka River as the sun drops, you start to see them: canvas tents unfurling, countertops being wiped down, charcoal grills sparking to life.
+Walk from Tenjin toward the Naka River as the sun drops and you start to see them: canvas tents unfurling, countertops being wiped down, charcoal grills sparking to life.
 The yatai — Fukuoka's legendary open-air food stalls — are setting up for the evening.

 There are over 100 of them across the city, concentrated along the Nakasu and Tenjin riverbanks.
 Each seats 8-10 people on stools around a counter.
-The menus are handwritten, the chefs are arm's length away, and the entire experience operates on a set of unwritten rules that nobody explains to tourists.
+The menus are handwritten, the chefs are arm's length away, and the entire experience runs on a set of unwritten rules nobody bothers to explain to tourists.

-The first stall I tried had no English sign.
-I sat down, pointed at what the person next to me was eating, and received a plate of yakitori (150 JPY per skewer — chicken thigh, skin, and something I later learned was cartilage, which was crunchy and oddly satisfying).
-The chef was a woman in her 60s who communicated entirely through hand gestures and tone of voice.
-I understood everything.
+Pick a stall with no English sign, take a stool, point at what the person next to you is eating, and a plate of yakitori arrives (150 JPY per skewer — chicken thigh, skin, and cartilage, which is crunchy and oddly satisfying).
+The chef might be a woman in her 60s who communicates entirely through hand gestures and tone of voice, and somehow you understand everything.

-Here's what I figured out by stall number three:
+Here's what becomes clear by stall number three:

 Order a drink first.
 Always.
 The drink margins keep these stalls profitable.
 A beer is 500-600 JPY.